nax3t/surf-shop/README.md

-# Review Authorization
+# Review Delete

-- Create a second user with cURL
+- Create a delete button with a form in the post show view
-- Change existing review's author to new user's id
-- Add isReviewAuthor async middleware to PUT route and test it
+- Update the delete route with isReviewAuthor middleware and reviewDestroy method
+- In reviewDestroy method:
+	- Find post by id and update to pull reviews with matching review_id
+	- find review by id and remove
+	- flash success
-- Add if statement to EJS
+	- redirect to back to post show